bitovi/documentcss/pages/guides/customize.md

 @hide sidebar
 @outline 2 ul

-This guide will cover how you can cuztomize the look and feel to align it to your specific brand, and how further configuration (like adding a style guide to an existing documentJS docs) can be done.
+This guide will cover how you can customize the look and feel to align it to your specific brand, and how further configuration (like adding a style guide to an existing documentJS docs) can be done.

 ## Creating a Theme